-Although there are other types of microphone you can buy, the main ones for video production are condenser and dynamic mics.
-So what is the difference between condenser and dynamic mics and should you use one rather than the other?
+Although there are other types of microphones you can buy, the main ones for video production are condenser and dynamic mics.
+So, what is the difference between condenser and dynamic mics, and should you use one rather than the other?

-In reality, both condenser and dynamic mics are used for video production, whether it is for creating YouTube videos or TV news and program production.
-To know which type of microphone to use in specific situations we need to know more how they work and their features.
+Both condenser and dynamic mics are used for video production, whether it is for creating YouTube videos or TV news and program production.
+To know which type of microphone to use in specific situations we need to know more about how they work and their features.

-The design of Dynamic microphones is more simple than that of condsenser microphones, with relatively few internal parts.
+The design of Dynamic microphones is simpler than that of condenser microphones, with relatively few internal parts.
 For this reason, they tend to be robust, reliable, and resist a lot of rough handling.

 However, modern solid-state electronic components have enabled condenser microphone design to rival the robustness of dynamic mics.
 For instance, if a microphone is dropped onto a hard floor the high acceleration forces may damage the suspended coil in a dynamic mic.